Skip to main content

 Note: The conditions for this data type are excluded from the snippet above for purposes of brevity.

-The primary set of attributes represented in the TradableProduct data type are ones that are shared by all trades and transactions.
-For example, every trade has a price, a quantity (treated jointly as a trade lot), and a pair of counterparties.
+The primary set of attributes represented in the TradableProduct data type are ones that are shared by all trades.
+Every trade is based on a financial product and has a price, a quantity (treated jointly as a trade lot), and a pair of counterparties.
 In some cases, there are ancillary parties, or an allowable adjustment to the notional quantity.
-All of the other attributes required to describe a product are defined in distinct product data types.
+All of the other attributes required to describe the trade's economic terms are defined in the NonTransferableProduct data type.

 Counterparty